lisp-mirror/eql5-android/examples/tic-tac-toe/README-ANDROID.txt

 =======

-You need to prepare your Android development environment first, as described in ../README-PREPARE.txt
+You need to prepare your Android development environment first, as described in ../../README-PREPARE.txt

 (see also http://wiki.qt.io/Qt_for_Android_known_issues)

-In order to have all external resources, like qml files and images, included in the executable, you need to add them to the resource file (already done here, see 'tic_tac_toe.qrc').
+In order to have all external resources, like qml files and images, included in the executable, you need to add them to the resource file (already done here, see 'tic_tac_toe.qrc'.